torognes/vsearch/man/index.1.md

 `man vsearch-fasta2fastq` to read about the `--fasta2fastq` command.
 Manpages reffering to commands all belong to section 1 (executable programs).
 Some vsearch manpages belong to section 5 (file formats and conventions).
-For example, type `man 'vsearch-fastq(5)'` to read about the fastq format as-seen by vsearch.
+For example, type `man 5 vsearch-fastq` or `man 'vsearch-fastq(5)'` to read about the fastq format as-seen by vsearch.

 <!---
 ## Chimera detection: